paulbible/papst/README.md

 ## Post Peak-calling Analysis

 PAPST is a user friendly program for analysis of ChIP-Seq (chromatin immunoprecipitation followed by sequencing) experiments.
+PAPST allows users into interact the significant peaks called from ChIP-seq analysis.
+It allows powerful co-localization analysis of multiple peaks sets.

-## Features
+### Features
 The main features of PAPST are:
 * Transcription Factor (TF) and Epigenetic Mark (EM) profile pattern search
 * Assignment of ChIP-seq peaks of known genes.